YSZhuoyang/COMP90049-knowledge-technologies-Project/README.md

 ## Knowledge Technology project - Ranking movies
 * Matching movie reviews with movie titles.
 * Ranking movies based on reviews associated with the title.
+* Evaluate the review sentiment using Maven api (whether the title associated with the review is positive or negative)

 ## Approximate matching algorithms
 * NGram algorithm for matching tokens (words or phrases) extracted from titles and reviews.